 - Preheat the oven.
 Also, line a baking sheet with parchment paper or a nonstick baking mat.

 - Form the cookies.
-Use a 2 tablespoon cookie scooper to scoop rounds of the chilled cookie dough.
+Use a 2 tablespoon cookie scooper to scoop dough.
+No need to have a perfect circle.
 Space the dough on the baking sheet, about 2-3″ apart, so the dough can spread as it bakes.